-General assistance of all kinds is available through the Data Analysts, Sue Prewitt (505 835 7238) and Meri Stanley (505 835 7359).
+General assistance of all kinds is available through the Data Analysts, Kevin Healy (505 835 7239) and Meri Stanley (505 835 7238).
 They can be considered to be advocates for all VLA users, and should be consulted first when you encounter any problem.
 Note that they are not available to perform remote data calibration.
+The e-mail address for all the analysts is: analysts@nrao.edu.